AnalyticsAutomated/analytics_automated/docs/installation.rst

     apt-get install postgres

-3. Erlang, rabbitMQ requires this, you may not have it installed and compiled.
-It's available via
+3. Erlang (rabbitMQ requires thi), you may not have it installed and compiled.
+It's available via:

     http://www.erlang.org/download.html

     http://www.erlang.org/doc/installation_guide/INSTALL.htm

-4. RabbitMQ, the message queue that the app and celery use
+4. RabbitMQ, the message queue that both the app and celery use

     https://www.rabbitmq.com/install-generic-unix.html